lino-framework/book/docs/about/values.rst

 When end-users are intuitively aware of the structure behind what they are doing, this leads to better communication between developers and end-users because **they speak the same language**.
-(Well that's an exaggeration -- it's normal that there are certain differences in vocabulary, but:) They stop to completely miss the point of what the other is talking about.
+Of course there are certain differences in vocabulary, but they stop to completely miss the point of what the other is talking about.

 Lino applications give their users a **feeling of being able** to do it themselves.
-This motivates them to start thinking about how they actually *would* do it themselves.
+This motivates them to think about how they actually *would* do it themselves.
 The developer then just implements what they ask, no more need to translate their language or to analyze their "true needs", because the users understand what is possible and correctly analyze what they really need.